dbrumley/mayheminit/README.md

  * Each harness directory have associated files for building your harness, a `testsuite` directory, and the associated `Mayhemfile`
  * One docker image for all harnesses by default.
-Once your final image is
-   >10GB, then start considering multiple images.
+Once your final image is greater than 10GB, then start considering multiple images.
   * This template, by default, assumes your harness entrypoint function is `LLVMFuzzerTestOneInput`.
 This was chosen for maximal compatability with Mayhem and raw AFL and libfuzzer.